Development team

 For XP, seamless communication between the customer and development team members is also culminated, thereby establishing highly functional feedback loops and a series of actions based on feedback.
 This is in place to promptly implement changes as needed.

 XP has always been thought to be suitable for small teams with frequent customer participation.
-However, in practice, when the development team buys into its rule, XP is still applied effectively to any group of any size, but it is better that the group is not too large to ensure efficiency and performance.
+However, in such software development practices, when the development team buys into its rule, XP is still applied effectively to any group of any size.
+Still, the group shouldn’t be too large to ensure efficiency and performance.

 Upsides: